econia-labs/econia/src/docker/README.md

     local-testnet)
 ```

+docker run local-testnet

-While the local testnet is running, you can look up the faucet account using the published node REST API port (note that the faucet API may take longer to start up than the node REST API):
+While the local testnet is running, you can look up the Econia faucet account using the published node REST API port (note that the Aptos faucet API may take longer to start up than the node REST API):

 ```bash
 aptos account list --account $FAUCET_ADDRESS --url http://localhost:8080